-MISA Zimbabwe was registered as a Trust on 27 August 1995 and established a fully-fledged secretariat in August 1997.
+MISA Zimbabwe was registered as a Trust on 27 August 1995.
+It established a fully fledged secretariat in August 1997.

 Key successes include:

-- The adoption of progressive and explicit constitutional provisions on media freedom, freedom of expression and access to information as now provided for in the country’s 2013 Constitution.
+The adoption of progressive and explicit constitutional provisions on media freedom, freedom of expression and access to information in the country’s 2013 Constitution.

-- Following a Constitutional Court application by MISA Zimbabwe, the country’s Constitutional Court ruled that Section 96 of the Criminal Law Codification and Reform Act, which made defamation a criminal offence, be struck off.
+The Constitutional Court ruling that Section 96 of the Criminal Law Codification and Reform Act, which made defamation a criminal offence, be struck off.